This is the general technique that I have developed:

 Some other advice, take it or leave it…

-3).
-Every few stitches, ‘roll’ the needle anti-clockwise between your finger and thumb.
+2).
+Every few stitches, ‘roll’ the needle clockwise between your finger and thumb.
 This takes some practice, but it ensures a pleasant ‘rope effect’ is maintained in the yarn.
+Stitching naturally unwinds the yarn and stitching with unwound yarn looks awful.

-4).
+3).
 Plan your stitches.
 This sounds obvious!
-The angle that you approach the stitch will effect the final form of the cross.
+The angle that you approach the stitch will effect the final form of the cross, sometimes profoundly.
 Experiment with different approach angles, and be consistent.

 x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x